 Projected Schedule

-The anthropology courses at Sul Ross emphasize hands-on training to familiarize students with the application of different methods/technologies for the appropriate setting.
-This begins with courses dedicated to understanding the intricacies of CRM archaeology, creating research designs, conducting data analysis, employing different field and lab methods, and using common mapping software such as ArcGIS Pro.
-Students are required to take courses in Anthropological and Archaeological Theory to provide them with a broad understanding of the field’s history, contemporary approaches, and future directions.
-Topical courses such as Lithic Analysis, Rock Art Research, and Experimental Archaeology provide additional hands-on experience that are highly beneficial for careers in CRM and Academia, but which are not offered at the MA level at many institutions.
-Additional electives such as Human Ecology, Hunter-Gatherers, Anthropology of Conflict, First Peoples of the Western Hemisphere, and the Archaeology of the Greater Big Bend Region provide important background and theoretical frameworks for conducting archaeological research.
-Throughout, anthropology faculty will introduce students to various innovative technologies and techniques such as DNA analysis, 3D modeling, and portable X-ray fluorescence so that students are familiar with the applications of different analytical techniques when they enter the job market.
+The anthropology courses at Sul Ross emphasize hands-on training and fieldwork to familiarize students with the application of different methods/technologies for the appropriate setting.
+This begins with courses dedicated to understanding the intricacies of CRM archaeology, creating research designs, conducting data analysis, employing different field and lab methods, and using common mapping software such as QGIS.
+Students are required to take Archaeological Theory to provide them with a broad understanding of the field’s history, contemporary approaches, and future directions.
+Topical courses such as Lithic Analysis and Experimental Archaeology provide additional hands-on experience that are highly beneficial for careers in CRM and Academia.
+Additional electives such as Human Ecology, Anthropology of Conflict, First Peoples of the Western Hemisphere, and the Archaeology of the Greater Big Bend Region provide important background and theoretical frameworks for conducting archaeological research.
 Importantly, the anthropology program will facilitate our graduates to develop and use the intellectual and practical competencies that are the foundation of personal and professional development and lifelong learning, including oral and written communication, scientific literacy and reasoning, data management and analysis, problem solving, and technological competency.